R.L. Winston Boron III Plus 8-Weight "Jungle" Fly Rod Review

 In addition to lawn casting, I took the Winston out for a day of fly fishing in the "urban jungles" on Florida's southeast coast.
 The targets?
 Namely peacock bass, but there's always a chance of encountering anything from a snakehead to a tarpon in some of these waters.
 My reel and line of choice was an Abel Super 7/8N along with a WF8F RIO General Purpose Tropical fly line.
 Although I only encountered (numerous) miniature peacocks and largemouth that were absolutely no match for the Winston, the 8-weight helped cut through some wind gusts to around 20mph and easily steered fish through and around weeds.

 While casting, the rod felt on the heavier side to me.
 I was not totally surprised by this since it's a powerful rod that's beefed-up for chucking big flies and battling big fish, but a lighter feel is always more welcomed.
-At closer ranges it felt stiff, however it didn't feel "dead" and my accuracy was still very good.
-On the flip side, the more line I threw the better the feel became and I felt a ton of confidence when throwing medium-to-long distances both in terms of power and accuracy.
-Despite its slightly-shorter-than-average length, the Winston will shoot out to 80+ feet with authority, delivering a fly with high line speed and excellent turnover.
+At closer ranges it felt quite stiff and somewhat numb, but of course feel improved as more and more line was worked outside of the guides.
+Despite its slightly-shorter-than-average length, the Winston will shoot out to 80+ feet with authority, delivering a chunky fly with high line speed and excellent turnover.
 I didn't toss any gargantuan bugs on this stick, but I can tell it would easily overcome the challenge.

 If your fly fishing demands extra stoutness from your tackle, this is a rod that delivers.
 It's strong, has a powerful casting action, and is elegantly appointed.
 It may not be quite as versatile as some other more "average" 8-weights, but it excels as a specialized big fly, big fish tool.
-Whether your next journey takes you to the equator or simply to a cross-town pond filled with big largemouth, the 8'9" Boron III Plus Jungle 8-weight is a great match.
-Flip through our gallery below for more closeups and some final notes.
+Whether your next journey takes you to the equator or simply to a cross-town pond filled with big largemouth, the 8'9" Boron III Plus Jungle 8-weight might be a match.

 Interested in an R.L.
 Winston Boron III Plus Jungle Rod?